Skip to main content

 Use Descriptions

-• Add meaningful Description to entries
+• Add meaningful Description to entries (in journal/transfer order)

 • Explain why: "Shipped to customer for 6-month lease"